z669016/adventofcode-2018/README.md

 integers, you can pass the iterator to a factory method that recursively creates nodes (while passing on the iterator to the recursive calls).
 Each Node builds a list of child notes, and a list of metadata values (integers).

-Once you have the tree structure, its relatively simple to use streams to calculate the values.
+Once you have the tree structure, it's relatively simple to use streams to calculate the values.
 As I was worried about speed I added memoization, that only calculates a value once and remembers it (```OptionalInt``` is very practical here).
 Although for this exercise not required, I cleared the memoized value when the node data changes (i.e. when metadata, or a child gets added).